VasilisKokotakis/Memento-Mori/README.md

 **A small, thoughtful Kivy app to visualize the time you've lived and the time left, with inspirational quotes.**

 ![Memento-Mori Demo](demo/demo.gif)
-*Replace this GIF with your final demo video if needed.*

 ---